This article was edited on 4th March 2020 to include updated information, data and guidance.

-The recent coronavirus (2019-nCoV) outbreak that originated in the city of Wuhan, China has received vast media attention due to its rapid transmission and the number of associated deaths, particularly in China.
-This blog aims to provide an overview on what is currently known about the virus, the state of affairs globally and the measures in place for Northern Ireland and the rest of the UK.
+The recent international coronavirus outbreak originated in the city of Wuhan, China and has received vast media attention due to its rapid transmission and the number of associated deaths.
+This blog article aims to provide an overview on what is currently known about the virus, the state of affairs globally and the measures in place for Northern Ireland and the rest of the UK.

-Because this is an ongoing and evolving situation, there are still many unknowns and new figures and details are emerging daily.
+Because this is an ongoing and evolving situation, there are many unknowns and new information is emerging daily.

 What is a coronavirus?

-According to the World Health Organization (WHO), coronaviruses (CoV) constitute a family of viruses, of which seven (including 2019-nCoV) are known to infect humans.
-These viruses range from the common cold, to the ones that caused the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 and the Middle East Respiratory Syndrome (MERS) outbreak in 2014.
-Many coronaviruses are zoonotic, meaning they can be transmitted from animal hosts to humans, potentially leading to development of novel diseases.
-For example, civet cats and dromedary camels were identified as the sources of SARS and MERS respectively.
+According to the WHO, coronaviruses are a family of viruses, of which seven (including SARS-CoV-2) are known to infect humans.
+They cause a range of illnesses from the common cold to the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 and the Middle East Respiratory Syndrome (MERS) outbreak in 2014.
+Many coronaviruses are zoonotic, meaning they can be transmitted from animal hosts to humans, potentially leading to the development of novel diseases.
+Civet cats and dromedary camels were identified as the sources of SARS and MERS respectively.

 Coronavirus infections typically cause respiratory symptoms, which can range in severity from coughs, shortness of breath or breathing difficulties to pneumonia or severe acute respiratory distress.
 These symptoms can also be accompanied by fever, headache, a runny nose or sore throat.